do this before you play as Trav

 Dazzle Glasses are advanced "black-tech" espionage gear.
 They can be styled as any sort sunglasses.
 When the wearer is recorded, they will quickly flash a non-visible laser into the recording device, destroying it after only a moment of footage is taken.

 This Effect activates whenever you are recorded.
 It does not require an Action or Exertion.
 Select a Non-Sapient Object within 20 feet no larger than a duffel bag (35 liters).
+Your target should be intuitively based on the triggering event.
 Roll Perception + Culture Difficulty 6.

 If your Outcome is 4 or higher, the target will be completely destroyed and can no longer function, though it may still be repaired.
 If your Outcome is less than 4, the target will be partially damaged, and any attempts to use it will suffer a dice penalty equal to your Outcome.

 The "Reaper" Assault Helmet is the signature piece of the Future Soldier's arsenal.
 It has a sleek, design and is made of a mysterious matte-metallic alloy.
-The wearer's face is exposed normally, but when a battle begins, a blue holographic visor flickers to life in front of the eyes.
+The wearer's face is exposed normally, but when activated, a blue holographic visor flickers to life in front of the eyes.
 This HUD contains information about the soldier's ammunition and shield status, but more significantly can detect enemy combatants.
 Anyone nearby who is holding a weapon is painted with a red dot that follows them in real time.
 This allows the Future Soldier to fire at painted targets in the dark, detect ambushes lurking around corners, and grants an overall tactical advantage.

 You automatically detect all people wielding weapons within 300 feet of you for the next hour.
 This includes any who come within range during the duration.
 You have a sense of how many valid targets are nearby, as well as their distance and direction.